Agents

 Mark an agent as an Orchestrator to enable multi-agent routing.
 See Orchestration.

-Note: Orchestrators cannot use the Claude CLI provider — they require LangGraph-compatible providers (Anthropic, OpenAI, Ollama, or custom).
+Note: Orchestrators cannot use CLI providers (Claude Code, Codex, OpenCode) — they require LangGraph-compatible providers (Anthropic, OpenAI, Gemini, DeepSeek, Groq, Together, Mistral, xAI, Fireworks, Ollama, or custom).